NateEag/how-i-code/content/no-hypotheticals.rst

 If you cannot find any actual users, your system cannot solve a problem for anyone.

-When writing a program, find at least one actual person who wants to use it.
-If you cannot find one, find a program that an actual person does want to use, and write that instead.
+When writing a program, find at least one person who wants to use it.
+If you cannot find one, find a program that at least one person does want to use, and write that instead.

 Note that these rules cannot be broken if a programmer is writing software to solve a problem he has.
 A `lot`_ `of`_ `great`_ `software`_ was made this way.